Picking the best sounding exhaust for Toyota tundra can be a herculean task with so many brands available to choose from.

 The general understanding is to make use of a 3-inch tube.
 However, some mufflers are factory-fitted with inlets or outlets that are 2.25 inches in diameter.

-A: Yes, of course, you can install a muffler all by yourself as long as you have some experience with vehicles.
-However, mufflers are technical when it comes to installation, and some require welding to ensure a stronger hold.
+Yes, of course, you can install a muffler all by yourself as long as you have some experience with vehicles.
+However, mufflers are technical for installation, and some require welding to ensure a stronger hold.

 If it comes to that, you may need to employ the services of a certified welder.
 Well, unless you know how to weld too.
 Then, it’s okay.